ali-sdk/ali-oss/README.md

 ### .uploadPartCopy(name, uploadId, partNo, range, sourceData[, options])
 Using Upload Part Copy, you can copy data from an existing object and upload a part of the data.
+When copying a file larger than 1 GB, you must use the Upload Part Copy method.
+If you want to copy a file smaller than 1 GB, see Copy Object.

 parameters: